 - T6292 - The large increase in the trend based on IWC counts (Nagy et al., 2014) is consistent with the overall trend derived from data submitted to the EU Birds Directive Art.
 12 reporting process from AT, BG, CY, ESIC, ES, HU, FR, IT, MT, PTMA, PT, RO, SI and SK (2000-2012: 0.34-1.53% p.a. increasing, 1980-2012: -0.32% - +0.67% p.a. stable).

 - S9004 - 545,938-862,820 pairs in AL, AM, BA, BG, BY, CY, ES, GE, GR, HR, HU, IT, MD, ME, MK, PT, PTMA, RO, RS, RU, SI, SK, TR, UA & XK.
 This agrees well with the estimate based on IWC data.

-- T7088 - IWC trend analysis show stable trend both in the long- and the short-term with a negative tendency in the short one (Wetlands International 2017).
-BirdLife International (2015) reported decline based on breeding numbers, but the national trend was uncertain in 9 of the 25 countries and dominated by 40-60% decline reported from RU.
+- T7088 - IWC trend analysis shows stable trend both in the long- and the short-term with a negative tendency in the short one (Wetlands International 2017).
+BirdLife International (2015) reported decline based on breeding numbers, but the national trend was uncertain in 9 of the 25 countries and dominated by a 40-60% decline reported from RU.

 Copyright Wetlands International 2012 Citation: Wetlands International ().
 "Waterbird Population Estimates" .
 Retrieved from wpe.wetlands.org on